COVID-19 NEWS and UPDATES

 The attached letter provides an update from Dr Nikki Kanani, and Dr Jenny Harries, Deputy Chief Medical Officer for England following the letter issued via CAS and published on 21 March to GP Practices regarding the management and shielding of patients who are at the highest risk of severe morbidity and mortality from COVID-19.

-NHS VOLUNTEER RESPONDERS INFORMATION FOR HEALTH PROFESSIONALS 31 March 2020, Version 1 ...
-5 pages |
+31 March 2020, Version 1 ...
+5 pages

 TESTING STAFF

-29 March 2020 ...
-2 pages Acute Trusts have been told to set aside 15 per cent of their daily Coronavirus tests for NHS key workers who are quarantining at home with others.
-New guidance for NHS Trust Chief Executives on Covid-19 testing has just been published |
+Acute Trusts have been told to set aside 15 per cent of their daily Coronavirus tests for NHS key workers who are quarantining at home with others.
+New guidance for NHS Trust Chief Executives on Covid-19 testing has just been published.

 HELP FROM THE VOLUNTARY SECTOR - NEW WEBSITE